dcunited001/dcunited001.github.io/_posts/2017-10-11-treatise-on-entity-and-agency.md

 altruistic -- but *only* when there is sufficient computational capacity to skip past the 'danger' zone of superpowerful, immature AI.

-In determining whether this argument holds, there is nothing more crucial than understanding the progression and final distribution of *agency* amoung Type 2 and Type 3 entities.
+There is nothing more crucial than understanding the progression and final distribution of *agency* amoung the three primary entity types.
 AI will prefer to compact information for efficiency, at least as it is internally represented.
 In other words, AI *may* regard spectral decoherence of information inefficient in terms of energy and attempt to compact it by influencing culture -- or it may avoid representing information it doesn't need to deal with, resulting in a rift in the interface between AI and humanity.
 On both points, engineers like those working on Watson would be the best resource: they deal with information representation & deconstruction in an attempt to consume and verify facts.
 How this plays out depends strongly on how agency for AI entities is distributed, logically and physically.

 <a name="physicality-locality-plurality-and-mobility" />

 ### [Physicality: Locality, Plurality and Mobility](#physicality-locality-plurality-and-mobility)

+There is no point in considering entities with agency who exist in isolation.
+Humanity has always interacted sociophysically.

 - And Range of Physical Influence
 - nature of physicality: bound to one location at a time?